eCommerce Metrics You Need to Start Tracking Right Away

 Customer Lifetime Value

-Revenue On Advertising Spent
+Return On Advertising Spend

 Next article: 5 Simple Techniques to Grow Your Online Business and Achieve Success